sharebears/pulsar-core/docs/code/cache.rst

 Models subclassing the ``SinglePKMixin`` will be cached whenever they are fetched from the database.
 Future requests that request that resource will access the cached model instead of querying the database.
-Caching can result in out of date data, but steps are taken against that happening in pulsar.
+Caching can result in out of date data, but steps are taken against that happening in core.
 Whenever a model is modified and flushed to the database, a listener (``clear_cache_dirty``) will automatically expire its cache key.
 The only keys which need to be explicitly expired in a view or model are the cache keys for lists of models, which are typically lists of their primary keys.